Sweaterdog/YankoviC/README.md

 - npm or yarn

 ### Installation
-Git may lock your access to the code / folders in the project!
-In that case you must download the ZIP manually instead of running `git clone`
 Run the following command to install all dependencies, set up the environment, and add YankoviC to your PATH for global CLI use:

 ```bash